 - Motto: "Lux Mentis, Lux Orbis" (Light of the Mind, Light of the World)

 - Accreditation: Western Association of Schools and Colleges

 - Member: Council of Public Liberal Arts Colleges

-- Top 10 majors (by number of applicants):
+- Top majors (by number of students in a major):

 - 9 credential programs; 8 certificate programs